 Isaac Newton’s early life

 Cantankerous, ambitious, and prone to intense outbursts, he entered the world with his fists at the ready.
-Born prematurely on Christmas morning in 1642 in a sleepy hamlet in Lincolnshire, he was a tiny baby, who avoided the dreaded plague that was ravaging the country at the time.
+Born prematurely in a sleepy hamlet in Lincolnshire, he was a tiny baby, who avoided the dreaded plague that was ravaging the country at the time.
 His father died three months after he was born, and he later felt spurned by his family, after he was packed off to live with his grandmother while his mother married a reverend from a nearby village – a man he came to loathe.

 Battling through his teenage years, Newton’s salvation was his studies.
 While his mother hoped he’d take over the family farm, his genius in the classroom didn’t go unnoticed and a life of academia beckoned.
 At Trinity College, Cambridge, Newton found a new father figure.